 A 41-year-old man has been drinking large quantities of water--up to 20 liters per day--for the past week.
 On physical examination he has diminished skin turgor and dry mucous membranes.
 Laboratory studies show sodium 162 mmol/L, potassium 4.1 mmol/L, chloride 121 mmol/L, and bicarbonate 27 mmol/L. His serum glucose is 75 mg/dL and creatinine 1.0 mg/dL.
 His serum osmolality is 343 mOsm/kg.
 A deficiency of which of the following hormones is most likely present in this man?

-A 50-year-old man has been diagnosed with a follicular neoplasm of the thyroid.
+A 50-year-old man has a lump on his neck found at physical examination.
+A fine needle aspirate of this lump shows a follicular neoplasm of the thyroid.
 He undergoes a total thyroidectomy.
 Within a day following surgery, he is noted to have tingling sensations and neuromuscular irritability.
 Which of the following serum laboratory tests should be ordered immediately to determine further therapy for this man?

 A 30-year-old woman from Barcelona has noted enlargement of her neck over the past 4 months.
 On physical examination, she has a diffusely enlarged thyroid that is not painful to palpation.
 Her TSH level is 0.2 mU/L. A subtotal thyroidectomy is performed and histologically the tissue shows follicles with papillary infoldings lined by tall columnar cells.
 Which of the following is the most likely diagnosis?